 Can I get a bad credit car loan in BC?

-Yes, some online lenders and dealerships in BC offer bad credit car loans.
+Yes, some online lenders and dealerships offer bad credit car loans in BC.
 Because many bad credit car loan providers are web-based, you can apply for them whether you live in Vancouver, Victoria, Burnaby or any other area of British Columbia.

 Bad credit car loans are sometimes called subprime loans and tend to come with high interest rates between 10% and 30%.
 They may also come with longer payment terms which will drive up the amount of interest you pay over time.